vdaubry/claudecodeui/docs/project.md

 ## Overview

-Claude Code UI is a web-based interface for Claude Code CLI and Cursor CLI.
+Claude Code UI is a web-based interface for Claude Code CLI.
 It provides a desktop/mobile-friendly way to manage coding projects and have conversations with Claude AI.

 **Core Concept**: Each *project* is a folder on the machine.
 Each project contains multiple *sessions* (conversations).
 Sessions are stored as JSONL files in `~/.claude/projects/{project-name}/`.